lua-rocks/core-deprecated/lib/luapi/luapi.md

 as simple unit-tests).

-You can document all your code, but keep in mind that luapi will only parse **types**.
+You can document all your code, but keep in mind that luapi will only parse **class types** (curently it is a source of many misunderstandings and bugs;
+later I want to support output for **any types**).

 If there is no types in the file or file name is not `init.lua`, it will be skipped.
 Type is `--[[...]]` comments block with the tag `@` inside.
 Module (or "ClassMod") is the special type which does not require `@` tag and is recognized by the variable returned at the end of the file.
 But if the file does not return a documented variable, then the **first** type in file will be considered a module.

 ## Types